 Instead of reading by looking at the first word on each line as you read, simply start by focusing on the second word.
 Your first eye fixation on each line will start with the second word instead of the first.

 Give yourself two minutes to practice this new way of reading, and read as fast as you can.
-Try to stop your eyes no more than once every two to three words on each line.
+Try to stop your eyes no more than once every 2–3 words on each line.